 Women experiencing typical pregnancies are not offered the option of inducing labor at 39 weeks.
 That might change.

 It was previously believed that early induction of labor significantly increases the likelihood of an emergency cesarean delivery in response to complications.
-This made many doctors reluctant to induce any time before 40 weeks, but no comprehensive study had ever been done before.
-The Pregnancy and Perinatology Branch at NIH funded the study in an effort to fill this data gap.
+This made many doctors reluctant to induce before 40 weeks, but no comprehensive study had ever been done before.
+The Pregnancy and Perinatology Branch at NIH funded the study to fill this data gap.

 The study involved 6,106 healthy, first-time expecting mothers from 40 different NIH supported hospitals who voluntarily enrolled.
-Half of the mothers were assigned to have labor induced in the 39th week, while the other half began labor naturally.
+They assigned half of the mothers to have labor induced in the 39th week, while the other half began labor naturally.
 The researchers then compared the results from both groups by looking at the rate of delivery complications; birth injuries; and emergency c-sections.

-Cesarean delivery is generally a safe procedure that may be absolutely necessary in some situations.
+Cesarean delivery is a safe procedure that may be absolutely necessary in some situations.
 However, C-sections are major surgical procedures that involve some level of inherent risk.
-Aside from significantly longer recovery times for the mother, C-sections are known to increase risks with any future vaginal deliveries.
-This study shows that electing to induce labor a week early can actually reduce the need for Cesarean sections and lower the risk of other complications.
+Aside from significantly longer recovery times for the mother, C-sections increase risks with any future vaginal deliveries.
+This study shows that electing to induce labor a week early can reduce the need for Cesarean sections and lower the risk of other complications.

 C-Sections and Birth Injury Litigation